 A Red Flag Warning is a short term, temporary warning indicating the presence of dangerous combinations of temperature, wind, relative humidity, fuel, or drought conditions which can contribute to new fires or rapid spread of existing fires.

 A Red Flag Warning is declared when there is a likelihood of hot, dry winds, or a prediction of severe lightning storms.

 A Red Flag Warning can be issued at any of the above Fire Danger Levels.

 Fire Weather Watch

-The potential for severe fire weather exists in the near future.
-A Fire Weather Watch is used when there is a relatively low probability of occurrence and less chance of verifying.
-A Watch normally will be issued 12 to 24 hours in advance of the expected onset of severe fire weather conditions.
+A Fire Weather Watch will normally be issued 12 to 24 hours in advance of the expected onset of severe fire weather conditions.
 The Fire Danger rating is usually in the "High to Extreme" levels.